Panama national football team: 2018 World Cup qualifying

 Four years after failing to qualify for the 2014 World Cup, Los Canaleros finally qualified for the World Cup after defeating Costa Rica 2−1 in their final qualifying match, which meant that the United States, who lost to Trinidad and Tobago 2–1, failed to qualify for the first time since 1986.
 Román Torres, who scored the winning goal in the 87th minute, was subsequently considered a national hero.
 The day after the match, the President of Panama Juan Carlos Varela declared a national holiday to commemorate the achievement, stating on his Twitter profile: "The voice of the people has been heard...
 Tomorrow will be a national holiday".

 2018 World Cup

 Panama national football team in 2024.

-The national football team of Panama were drawn in Group G, together with European giants Belgium and England and the African side Tunisia.
+In the 2018 FIFA World Cup, Panama were drawn into Group G, together with European giants Belgium and England and the African side Tunisia.
 Their debut World Cup match was against Belgium, on 18 June 2018.
 Los Canaleros initially held on, with the score 0–0 at half-time, before eventually suffering a 3–0 loss.
 Six days later, Panama faced England, and this time succumbed to a 6–1 defeat; Felipe Baloy's late goal was the nation's first at a World Cup, but it was not enough to save them from elimination.
-A 2–1 loss to Tunisia in their final game meant that Panama finished bottom of their group - and 32nd and last in the tournament overall - having lost all three of their games and conceded eleven goals.
+A 2–1 loss to Tunisia in their final game meant that Panama finished bottom of their group – and 32nd and last in the tournament overall – having lost all three of their games and conceded eleven goals.

+2026 World Cup

+In the 2026 FIFA World Cup, Panama were drawn into Group L with England, Croatia, and Ghana.
+In their opening match against Ghana, they lost 1–0 to a 95th minute winner from Caleb Yirenkyi, despite not allowing a shot until the 48th minute of the game when they had allowed an attempt within the first 10 minutes of each of their previous World Cup matches.
+In addition, Panama recorded 62% possession while completing 502 passes, both all time highs in the World Cup.
+They were the only team to fail to score a goal in the tournament.